zbyszeksmiechowicz/microgateway/auth/README.md

 #private directories
-these files are for the cli private command
+these files are for the cli configure command they are deployed to create the edge-auth proxy